alphagov/govuk-prototype-kit/docs/documentation/guides/make-a-page.md

 ## Where to save your pages

+You can see all the files in the Prototype Kit in your code editor.

-You’ll need to save all new pages in the /app/views folder.
+You should save new pages in the /app/views folder.
 This will add them to your prototype and let you preview them.

 The quickest way to create a new page is to start with one of the templates which live in docs/views/templates.